RSilvaDias/ServerCTL/README.md

 # ServerCTL

-First draft of the ServerCTL script to integrate the middleware Distributor.
+First draft of the ServerCTL API to integrate the middleware Distributor.
 Basic funcionalities include:
   - Create deployments and services on Kubernetes.
   - Storing pods name used for connecting with distributor.